 Bandhas and mudras are like old friends, but you will find that bandhas are more incorporated into mudras and pranayama techniques.

-The four main bandhas are the Mula Bandha (Root Lock), Uddiyana Bandha (connected to your core) and Jalandhara Bandha (related to the throat) and the Maha bandha (a combination of all three).
+The six main bandhas are the Pada Bandha (Foot Lock), Hasta Bandha (Hand Lock), Mula Bandha (Root Lock), Uddiyana Bandha (connected to your core) and Jalandhara Bandha (related to the throat) and the Maha bandha (a combination of all three).

 The purpose of using bandhas in your yoga practice is to redirect the flow of your prana, through locking different parts of your body.

 As a beginner this practice may seem difficult if you hear your yoga instructor telling you to “lock your pelvic floor and hold your breath as you squeeze your Muladhara chakra,” but practicing them individually will help you strengthen and understand these new techniques.

 After, moola bandha can be incorporated into your practice with breathing to awaken your kundalini energy in your spine.

 What Is The Purpose Of The Bandhas?